 Summit Hill is a very small borough located in the state of Pennsylvania.
-With a population of 3,134 people and just one neighborhood, Summit Hill is the 476th largest community in Pennsylvania.
-Summit Hill has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 3,135 people and just one neighborhood, Summit Hill is the 476th largest community in Pennsylvania.
+Much of the housing stock in Summit Hill was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Summit Hill is a blue-collar town, with 39.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Summit Hill is a borough of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Summit Hill who work in office and administrative support (16.19%), healthcare (9.50%), and sales jobs (8.42%).